Davante Adams Player Prop Bets for NFL Week 6 | Green Bay vs. Chicago 10/17/2021

 Davante Adams Player Prop Bets for NFL Week 6 - Green Bay vs. Chicago

-There will be player prop bet markets available for Davante Adams before he hits the field for NFL action on Sunday at 1:00 PM ET live on FOX.
-Adams' Green Bay Packers (4-1) and the Chicago Bears (3-2) play in a Week 6 matchup between NFC North opponents at Soldier Field.
+Oddsmakers have posted player prop betting options for Davante Adams ahead of his next NFL game on Sunday at 1:00 PM ET airing on FOX.
+NFC North opponents meet in Week 6 when Adams and the Green Bay Packers (4-1) take on the Chicago Bears (3-2) at Soldier Field in Chicago, Illinois.

 Want more in-depth sports betting and fantasy insights?
 Sign up today for the SI Winners Club Newsletter.